kazhang123/pathfinding-visualizer/README.md

 ### Algorithms:

-- Dijkstra's: Considered the father of pathfinding algorithms.
+- Dijkstra's: Weighted search algorithm.
+Considered the father of pathfinding algorithms.
 Guarantees to find the shortest path
 - Breadth-First-Search: Guarantees to find the shortest path
 - Depth-First-Search: Does not guarantee to find the shortest path
-- A\* Search: Guarantees to find the shortest path and uses heuristics to find paths more efficiently than Dijkstra's and BFS
+- A\* Search: Weighted search algorithm.
+Guarantees to find the shortest path and uses heuristics to find paths more efficiently than Dijkstra's and BFS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).